Gravitational Waves from Core-Collapse Supernovae: Anisotropic Neutrino Emission

 \section{Anisotropic Neutrino Emission}

 Anisotropic emission of neutrinos produces a flux of outgoing energy with non-uniform angular distribution, which represents a time-changing quadrupole moment.
-This produces a slowly-varying non-oscillatory contribution to the GW strain, somewhat similarly to the way aspherical shock expansion produced an offset in the GW strain.
-If $E_\nu$ is the total energy of emitted neutrinos and $\Delta E_\mathrm{ani} \sim \alpha_\nu E_\nu$ is energy variation due to anisotropy, the resulting signal GW strain can be estimated to an order-of-magnitude using (\ref{eq:h_est}):
+This produces a slowly varying non-oscillatory contribution to the GW strain, somewhat similarly to the way aspherical shock expansion produced an offset in the GW strain.
+If $E_\nu$ is the total energy of emitted neutrinos and $\Delta E_\mathrm{ani} \sim \alpha_\nu E_\nu$ is energy variation due to anisotropy, the resulting signal GW strain can be estimated to an order of magnitude using (\ref{eq:h_est}):